mrjars02/rhosts/Readme.md

 # rhosts

-This reroutes sites to 0.0.0.0 in order to block them from being reached by adding them automatically to the hosts file.
+This reroutes urls to 0.0.0.0 and ::1 in order to block them from being reached.
+This is useful for blocking different types of content.

 ## How to use